gabrielegenovese/cg-project/README.md

 Implentare:

+- modifica redcube
+- aggiungi freccia texturizzata
 - documentazione
-- cubo con mia faccia
-- test mobile

 ## How to run